mikerr/senseHat/README.md

 # senseHat
 programs for the raspberry pi SenseHAT

-flashletter.py - shows letters one by one in rnadom colours helloworld.py - scrolls "hello world"
+flashletter.py - shows letters one by one in random colours

-README.md
+helloworld.py - scrolls "hello world"

-space.py - Scroll "SPACE" with coloured background xmas_tree.py - display xmas tree
+space.py - Scroll "SPACE" with coloured background

+xmas_tree.py - display xmas tree